MEADOW SWEET GROVE

 An absolute abundance of froggies!
 Well, it has been raining an awful lot ...

-And even Robin Goodfellow, or Puck - as some know him - was found amongst the leaves ...
+And even Robin Goodfellow, or Puck - as some know him - was found amongst the new growth and greenery, where he is always the happiest ...

-Finally, a gnome atop his new wishing well home (dry as a bone) and a fairy, trapped under ice all winter, returned to the Grove.
+Finally, a gnome atop his new wishing well home (dry as a bone) and a fairy, trapped under ice all winter, has been returned to the Grove.

 0 Comments